arthurgassner/swissenergy-frontend/docs/deployment.md

         name: swissenergy-backend-data
     ```

-To run our containerized ML solution, we run `docker compose up`
+To run our containerized ML solution, we run `docker compose up`, et _voilà_!

 <figure markdown="span">
   ![Image title](assets/deployment/docker-compose.gif){ width="100%" }
   <figcaption>Running <code>docker compose up</code> from our VPS.</figcaption>
 </figure>

-## Publishing our ML solution
+## Accessing our ML solution

-Our ML solution is running on our VPS, and can respond to specific requests on specific routes, but not from the internet.
+Our containerized ML solution is running on our VPS, and can respond to specific requests on specific routes, but not from the internet.

 To enable that, we need to
 1. Make sure our VPS ports are open